— We take our content seriously. This article was written by a real person at BREL.

-So you’ve identified the home of your dreams.
-Here are the Top 10 things you need to know about home inspections in Toronto:
+Buying a home?
+Here are the top 10 things you need to know about home inspections in Toronto:

 - Identify any major problems with the house and get an idea of what’s involved in remedying those major issues.
 In all likelihood, in Toronto, you are not buying a new house.
 You’re buying a house that may have been constructed a century ago and renovated periodically (by the ex-owner’s brother’s friend who knew a little about electrical) over time.
 Your house won’t be in perfect condition and you need to know what to anticipate.